raedrizk/ansible-security-workshop/README.md

 1. **All traffic between the web application and the database should be encrypted.**
 2. **All traffic to the web application should be encrypted.**

-Based on the initial setup of the workshop described earlier, we can tell that based on these requirements, we have some work to do. we know that the webserver only listens for http traffic, and based on the variables displayed for the database session information, we know that the communication to the database is unencrypted.
+Based on the initial setup of the workshop described earlier, we can tell that to meet those requirements, we have some work to do!:
+1. We know that the webserver only listens for http traffic
+2. Based on the variables displayed for the database session information, we know that the communication to the database is unencrypted.

 Now that we have identified what we need to address based on the requirements, in the next section we will use Ansible to write a playbook that will enforce these requirements.

 > **Tip**
 >
-> Make sure that you have your public git repository created, as well as your editor of choice (your own IDE or Visual Studio Code provided with your environemnt details) configured to push code to that repository before proceeding to section 2.
+> Make sure that your editor of choice (your own IDE or Visual Studio Code provided with your environemnt details) is configured with account information to be able to push code to a repository before proceeding to section 2.

 # Section 2: PROTECT